 Last year we discovered that 42% of all phishing attacks are polymorphic.
-Polymorphism occurs when an attacker implements slight but significant and often random change to an emails’ artifacts, such as its content, copy, subject line, sender name or template in conjunction with or after an initial attack has deployed.
+Polymorphism occurs when an attacker implements slight but significant and often random changes to an emails’ artifacts, such as its content, copy, subject line, sender name, or template in conjunction with or after an initial attack has deployed.
 This strategic approach enables attackers to quickly develop phishing attacks that trick signature-based email security tools that were not built to recognize such modifications to threats; ultimately allowing different versions of the same attack to land undetected in employee inboxes.

 In total, IRONSCALES discovered that nearly 5% of what 50,000 fake login pages identified were polymorphic, with Microsoft and Facebook leading the list with 314 and 160 permutations respectively.